-The Causal Workflow: Nine Steps
+The Causal Workflow: Ten Steps

-This page summarises a nine-step framework for conducting causal inference with observational data.
+This page summarises a ten-step framework for conducting causal inference with observational data.
 Each step addresses a potential threat to valid causal interpretation.
 The framework draws on Hernan and Robins (What If, 2024), VanderWeele (2022), and Bulbulia (2024).

 How to use this page